ChucKN0risK/New_Computer_Config/README.md

 - Add BetterTouchTool, Flux, Mega at startup
 - [Set VisualStudio Code $PATH](https://stackoverflow.com/a/29971430/3906770):
 After installation, launch VS Code.
 Now open the Command Palette (F1 or ⇧⌘P on Mac) and type shell command to find the Shell Command: Install 'code' command in PATH command.
-- Log in npm through the CLI : `npm login`
+- Log in npm through the CLI: `npm login`
 - Do this to automatically set the corresponding NPM version when you enter a project: https://github.com/nvm-sh/nvm#zsh
 - Enable the `z` plugin for `zsh` by adding it in the plugins like so in the `.zshrc` file: `plugins=(git z)`
 - Change keyboard key repeat rate to make it faster : System Preferences => Keyboard => Key Repeat Rate